ArsSirek/node-red-contrib-whois-parser/README.md

 ```

 # Troubleshooting
-in case you are working with nodered in docker container, you may need root access to install ruby.
+in case you are working with nodered in docker container, you may need the root access to install ruby.

 docker exec will allow you to login as root
 > docker exec -u 0 -it mynodered bash

-than you can install ruby with
+then you can install ruby with
 ```bash
   apk update
   apk add ruby-full